n8ebel/Slides/conferences/androidsummit18/fun()_talk_exploring_kotiln_functions.md

 - Belong to their declared file's package
 - Import to use within other packages

-^ enable interesting changes in how we build our apps
+^ we can have free functions that aren't scoped to any class or object

 ___